Shielding update (published 8 January 2021)

 Support for people on the shielding list can be found on the Scottish Government website - https://www.mygov.scot/support-shielding/

 Shielding support in East Dunbartonshire

-For any enquiries relating to shielding or to request shielding support in East Dunbartonshire, you can contact us through our dedicated local helpline:
+For any enquiries relating to support you can contact us through our dedicated local helpline:

 Helpline: 0141 777 3345 (Monday to Friday 9am – 5pm)

-Please only contact the Shielding Helpline or Shielding email address if you have been advised that Shielding applies to you.
+Please only contact the Shielding Helpline or Shielding email address if Shielding applied to you.

 Our local support team will link in with Council services and relevant agencies that can help you to get food and medicines and any other support and assistance you need if you do not have any family or friends that can help with this.